farm-ng/amiga-dev-kit/website/docs/concepts/tracks_and_waypoints/README.md

 Make sure to check the [Concepts](https://amiga.farm-ng.com/docs/concepts/) page to know more about all the services available in your Amiga and how they interact with each other.

-Make sure to also check our [Brain Controller Examples](https://amiga.farm-ng.com/docs/examples/examples-index) to test the `Controller` in your Amiga.
+Make sure to also check our [Track Follower Examples](https://amiga.farm-ng.com/docs/examples/examples-index) to test the `track_follower` on your Amiga.